Would you be able to identify the symptoms of scale rot in your bearded dragon?

 Causes of Scale Rot

-It’s essential to understand what can potentially cause scale rot in a bearded dragon.
+Understanding what can cause scale rot in a bearded dragon is essential.

 You want to be aware of the causes of scale rot to prevent it in the future.